 The Types Of Filters.

-As there are 3 primary classes of pool filters, and each with their own set of attractive features; it is difficult to choose the one that will fit you the best.
+As there are three primary classes of pool filters, and each with their own set of attractive features, it is challenging to choose the one that will fit you the best.

-So, today we have taken the liberty of listing all 3 types in great detail.
+So, today, we have taken the liberty of listing all three types in great detail.

 1. Sand Filter.

 Just as the name suggests, the conventional sand filter uses no. 20 silica sand that is specially graded to trap unwanted dust particles and debris.
 Sand as a filtration agent is capable of sieving out particles as small as 20 microns and debris almost as big as 100 microns.

 The sand swimming pool filters are one of the most economical and easy to maintain pool hardware in today’s market.
 With an average cost of $248-$1,135, it is quite easily affordable for any homeowner.

 - The whole system can be easily installed and replaced.

 - Durable (as long as seven years)